Welcome

 Why is this project being done?

-In 2021, the City of Ann Arbor adopted the Moving Together Towards Vision Zero (MTTVZ) Comprehensive Transportation Plan, which is organized around achieving two big goals:
+In 2021, the City of Ann Arbor adopted the Moving Together Towards Vision Zero Comprehensive Transportation Plan, which is organized around achieving two big goals:

 • Vision Zero – No one dies or is seriously injured on Ann Arbor’s streets